Terrorism in the United Kingdom: Islamist

 The Independent Reviewer for the government's anti-terror programme (Prevent), Sir William Shawcross, has stated that there was a reluctance to investigate Islamist threats due to fears of being labelled Islamophobic or racist.
 Instead, staff from the government's anti-terror programme were biased towards tackling far-right threats despite Islamist threats posing a greater risk.
 His investigation found that 80% of the Counter Terrorism Police network’s live investigations were Islamist.
-However, Shawcross found that the majority (51%) of Prevent referrals were for mixed, unstable or unclear (MUU) ideology concerns, followed by extreme right-wing ideology at 25%, and Islamist related radicalisation made up only 22% of referrals.
+However, Shawcross found that the majority (51%) of Prevent referrals were for mixed, unstable, or unclear (MUU) ideology concerns, followed by extreme right-wing ideology at 25%, and Islamist-related radicalisation made up only 22% of referrals.
 Trevor Phillips, former Chairman of the Equality and Human Rights Commission, argues that the collapse in Islamist referrals from 2019 onwards coincided with a publication of a report from a group of MPs led by Wes Streeting calling for the definition of Islamophobia to be expanded to include "expressions of Muslimness".
-Previously, Prevent received around 3,500 Islamist referrals a year making up about 45% of all referrals.
+Previously, Prevent received around 3,500 Islamist referrals a year, making up about 45% of all referrals.
 However, the number of Islamist referrals collapsed to 1,500 once dozens of local authorities and other bodies, including the Labour Party, adopted the looser definition of Islamophobia.
-Meanwhile the number of right wing referrals remained the same, however "no ideology" referrals increased rapidly to 2,500 with Philips arguing some of these cases would have previously been categorised as Islamist referrals and been investigated.
+Meanwhile, the number of right-wing referrals remained the same; however, "no ideology" referrals increased rapidly to 2,500, with Philips arguing some of these cases would have previously been categorised as Islamist referrals and been investigated.

-In October 2024, Ken McCallum indicated that the terrorist threat trend he was most concerned about was the worsening threat from Al-Qaeda and in particular from Islamic State.
+In October 2024, Ken McCallum indicated that the terrorist threat trend he was most concerned about was the worsening threat from Al-Qaeda, and in particular from the Islamic State.
 Roughly 75% of counter terrorist work remained from Islamist threats, although he highlighted that threats were becoming more sophisticated with people consuming both extreme right-wing and Islamist extremist instructional material.
 Lone individuals radicalised online made up the majority of threats.

+In February 2026, two men were sentenced to life imprisonment in the UK for planning an Islamic State-inspired terrorist attack targeting the Jewish community in Manchester.
+Prosecutors described the plot as potentially "one of the deadliest terrorist attacks ever carried out on British soil."
+Walid Saadaoui (38) received a minimum of 37 years, and Amar Hussein (52) a minimum of 26 years, for preparing acts of terrorism between December 2023 and May 2024, including attempts to smuggle assault rifles and ammunition into the UK for use in mass shootings in populated Jewish areas.
+A third defendant, Bilel Saadaoui, was sentenced to six years for failing to report information about the plot.
+The attack was foiled when an undercover operative, posing as an arms dealer, helped authorities intercept the conspiracy.